This spot has been added by

 Last updated on

 Anse Mire is a small cove snuggled in the Baie des Saintes, in Guadeloupe, one of the most beautiful bays of the Caribbean.
-There you will snorkel a shallow coral reef inhabited by bluehead wrasse, moray eels and trunkfish, as well as the Lynndy, a shipwreck lying some 100m from the beach.
+There you will snorkel a shallow coral reef inhabited by bluehead wrasse, moray eels and trunkfish, as well as the Lynndy, a shipwreck lying some 100 meters from the beach.

 How to get to Anse Mire snorkeling spot?

 Les Saintes archipelago is situated some 10 miles/15km south of Guadeloupe main island.
 It is within easy reach from Trois-Rivières, the starting point for a number of boats each day.
-Anse Mire is a 10 minutes’ walk from the pier of Terre de Haut, the island’s main village, following the Fort Napoleon direction.

 Anse Mire snorkeling tips and recommendations